How to write an obituary

 2. Recount details about their life

-In a concise manner, recount the most significant events and achievements in the deceased’s life.
+Concisely, recount the most significant events and achievements in their life.
 This may include their education, hobbies or contributions to the community.
 Every single life is unique and this should be reflected in an obituary.

 3. Include surviving family members